AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 ![Titan Touch Screen User Interface](/docs/images/Titan-Touch-Screen-User-Interface.png)

-If there are more functions than will fit on one screen, \[Previous\] and \[Next\] buttons are provided to page through the functions.
+If there are more functions than will fit on one screen, <Keys.SoftKey>Previous</Keys.SoftKey>
+and <Keys.SoftKey>Next</Keys.SoftKey> buttons are provided to page through the functions.
 You can either touch the key on screen, or most consoles provide real buttons next to the screen.